Teaching / Professional interests

 Anne Cox’s research has been focused on understanding key determinants of physical activity behaviors.
 This has included investigating the role of physical education experiences in predicting students’ leisure-time physical activity and identifying social sources of influence (i.e., teacher, peers) that optimize motivation in the physical education setting.
-A second area of interest has been how body image variables impact physical activity motivation and behavior in adolescents and adults.
+She is currently investigating how body image variables impact physical activity motivation and behavior in adolescents and adults.
 In this line of research, she is interested in examining how different aspects of body image (e.g., body shame, body surveillance) relate to physical activity behaviors, and the effect of educational programs and/or various forms of physical activity (e.g., yoga, strength training, aerobic exercise) on body image in children, adolescents and college students.
-Anne recently completed 200 hours of yoga teacher training and is using this knowledge to examine the effects of yoga on body image and physical activity.
+Anne has completed 200 hours of yoga teacher training and is using this knowledge to examine the effects of yoga on body image and physical activity.
+She also teaches yoga in the community.
 Ultimately, her goal is to apply knowledge about motivational processes and body image to create positive physical activity experiences.

 Ph.D., Kinesiology (Sport and Exercise Psychology), Purdue University (2006)

 M.Ed., Kinesiology (Sport and Exercise Psychology), University of Virginia (2000)